 Our gardens have concrete pathways however tree roots have made them bumpy in places and moss can make them slippery.
 Please take care whilst walking in the gardens.
 We have a full accessibility statement available

 If you have a suggestion on how we can improve accessibility, please contact us email@example.com

-Male, female and accessible/gender neutral toilets are available in the main museum building.
-Access via the ramp leading from the patio area in the gardens.
+Male, female, gender-neutral and accessible toilets are available in the main museum building.

 Assistance dogs only are allowed in the museum, house and gardens.
 If your assistance dog is thirsty we will provide water, please just ask a member of staff.

 You are welcome to bring a picnic to enjoy in the gardens.
 Please take your rubbish home with you.